 Author Note: This article is part of a collection from the previously lost Bordering Bears website, and has thus been re-uploaded and archived.

-Mental health can be a complete struggle to deal with.
+The mental health struggle can be incredibly tough.
 We often focus on how it is for the person suffering, but what about you, dear reader?
 I’m aware that you might not be the person with the condition.
 It might be your friend, family member, or spouse who struggles.

 What about you?